heitor931/heitor931/README.md

 <h3 align="center">🌟 Featured Projects</h3>

-- **[Work and Life Management](https://next13-study-case.vercel.app/)** – A bundle of micro applications to manage work, personal finance, habits and notes to track Life.
+- **[Work and Life Management](https://next13-study-case.vercel.app/)** – A bundle of 4 applications to manage projects, personal finance, habits and notes to track Life.

 ---